What Happens After I-140 Approval: How to File Form I-485

 Identity

-Copy of passport biographical page and all prior passports
+Passport biographical page and copies of all prior passports

 Immigration history

-Form I-94 arrival and departure records, all prior visa stamps
+Form I-94 arrival and departure records and copies of all prior visa stamps

 Prior USCIS approvals